 Employers will also need to adopt a more comprehensive sexual harassment policy under recently adopted provisions of the New York State budget.
 As of October 9, employers, regardless of size, must either adopt a model sexual harassment policy prepared by the New York State Department of Labor, or a similar policy that “equals or exceeds” the Department's standards.

 NY State Further Expands Harassment Protections to Contractors, Vendors

 The New York State budget anti-harassment provisions will also expand protections to individuals who are not traditional “employees,” such as contractors, vendors, or consultants.
 Basically, an employer is potentially liable if their managers or employees sexually harass anyone who does business with their company.
 The employer's anti-harassment policy should make it clear how any affected individual should report possible harassment.

 Obviously, it remains to be seen exactly how all of these new city and state regulations will work in practice.
 As a New York City worker, you may not be sure about what your rights are, especially if your employer is slow to provide any of the required notices discussed above.
-If you do have questions or concerns about whether you have experienced workplace harassment and need to speak with a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, at 646-760-6493 today.
+If you do have questions or concerns about whether you have experienced workplace harassment and need to speak with a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., at 646-760-6493 today.